keybase/homebrew-beta/README.md

 ### Updating the Formula

+These steps can apply to all formulas in this repo.
 This example assumes the version is `1.0.0-15`.

 - Edit the source archive URL: